 To qualify on the basis of a learning or physical disability, students must first be registered with disability services at SLU.

-Each SSS student is assigned an academic adviser within SSS who can help them navigate the University and figure out the best plan for them.
-The benefit of having an adviser in SSS, as well as your academic program, is that each of our advisers serves a smaller number of students, allowing them to spend more time with you in each appointment and see you more frequently during the year.
+Each SSS student is assigned an academic advisor within SSS who can help them navigate the University and figure out the best plan for them.
+The benefit of having an advisor in SSS, as well as your academic program, is that each of our advisers serves a smaller number of students, allowing them to spend more time with you in each appointment and see you more frequently during the year.

 Other services available to our students include: